LAST UPDATED IN 2025

 First, this is general information.
-If you really want to know for certain then call the Palm Beach county planning & zoning department with your parcel ID.
-Use this link to get the zoning and FLU information for your property.
-Tired of dealing with Realtors who don’t know details like this.
-Call me 561.626.8550
+If you really want to know for certain then call the Palm Beach county Planning & Zoning Department (561.233.5200) with your parcel ID and speak to the “planner on call”, then hire an engineer ot architect, then a builder.
+Use this link to get the zoning information for your property and jot it down (zoning, future land use, use and flood zone) or print it out.
+Tired of dealing with Realtors who don’t know details like this?
+Call Chris Ryder at 561-626-8550.

 So let’s look at an example.
 A lot that it 210′ wide X 240′ deep.
 This is 1.15 Acres and smaller than 300’x300′ and thus an ‘existing non conforming’ lot.
 Let’s assume it has a descent sized 4,000 sf house on it.
 This is the total size of the building(s) (ALL BUILDINGS) but would not include a pool or a screen enclosure UNLESS it has a solid roof.
 But if you have other structures on the lot, like a barn, with a solid roof then theese WOULD BE included in the lot coverage.